ZiggyCreatures/FusionCache/README.md

 ## :heavy_check_mark: Features
 These are the **key features** of FusionCache:

-- [**:rocket: Cache Stampede prevention**](docs/FactoryOptimization.md): using the optimized `GetOrSet[Async]` method prevents multiple concurrent factory calls per key, with a guarantee that only 1 will be executed at the same time for the same key.
+- [**🚀 Cache Stampede prevention**](docs/FactoryOptimization.md): using the optimized `GetOrSet[Async]` method prevents multiple concurrent factory calls per key, with a guarantee that only 1 will be executed at the same time for the same key.
 This avoids overloading the data source when no data is in the cache or when a cache entry expires
-- [**:twisted_rightwards_arrows: 2nd level**](docs/CacheLevels.md): FusionCache can transparently handle an optional 2nd level cache: anything that implements the standard `IDistributedCache` interface is supported like Redis, MongoDB, CosmosDB, SqlServer, etc
+- [**🔀 2nd level (optional)**](docs/CacheLevels.md): FusionCache can transparently handle an optional 2nd level cache: anything that implements the standard `IDistributedCache` interface is supported like Redis, MongoDB, CosmosDB, SqlServer, etc
 - [**📢 Backplane**](docs/Backplane.md): when using a distributed cache as a 2nd layer in a multi-node scenario, you can also enable a backplane to immediately notify the other nodes about changes in the cache, to keep everything synchronized without having to do anything
-- [**:bomb: Fail-Safe**](docs/FailSafe.md): enabling the fail-safe mechanism prevents throwing an exception when a factory or a distributed cache call would fail, by reusing an expired entry as a temporary fallback, all transparently and with no additional code required
+- [**💣 Fail-Safe**](docs/FailSafe.md): enabling the fail-safe mechanism prevents throwing an exception when a factory or a distributed cache call would fail, by reusing an expired entry as a temporary fallback, all transparently and with no additional code required
-- [**:stopwatch: Soft/Hard timeouts**](docs/Timeouts.md): advanced timeouts management prevents waiting for too long when calling a factory or the distributed cache, to avoid hanging your application.
+- [**⏱ Soft/Hard timeouts**](docs/Timeouts.md): advanced timeouts management prevents waiting for too long when calling a factory or the distributed cache, to avoid hanging your application.
 It is possible to specify both *soft* and *hard* timeouts, and thanks to automatic background completion no data will be wasted
+- [**🧙‍♂️ Adaptive Caching**](AdaptiveCaching.md): there are times when you don't know upfront what the cache duration for a piece of data should be, maybe because it depends on the object being cached itself.
+Adaptive caching solves this elegantly
-- [**:zap: High performance**](docs/StepByStep.md): FusionCache is optimized to minimize CPU usage and memory allocations to get better performance and lower the cost of your infrastructure all while obtaining a more stable, error resilient application
+- [**⚡ High performance**](docs/StepByStep.md): FusionCache is optimized to minimize CPU usage and memory allocations to get better performance and lower the cost of your infrastructure all while obtaining a more stable, error resilient application
-- [**:dizzy: Natively sync/async**](docs/CoreMethods.md): full native support for both the synchronous and asynchronous programming model, with sync/async methods working together harmoniously
+- [**💫 Natively sync/async**](docs/CoreMethods.md): full native support for both the synchronous and asynchronous programming model, with sync/async methods working together harmoniously
-- [**:telephone_receiver: Events**](docs/Events.md): there's a comprehensive set of events to subscribe to regarding core events inside of a FusionCache instance, both at a high level and at lower levels (memory/distributed layers)
+- [**📞 Events**](docs/Events.md): there's a comprehensive set of events to subscribe to regarding core events inside of a FusionCache instance, both at a high level and at lower levels (memory/distributed layers)
-- [**:jigsaw: Plugins**](docs/Plugins.md): thanks to a plugin subsystem it is possible to extend FusionCache with additional behaviour, like adding support for metrics, statistics, etc
+- [**🧩 Plugins**](docs/Plugins.md): thanks to a plugin subsystem it is possible to extend FusionCache with additional behaviour, like adding support for metrics, statistics, etc
-- [**:page_with_curl: Extensive logging**](docs/StepByStep.md): comprehensive, structured, detailed and customizable logging via the standard `ILogger<T>` interface (you can use Serilog, NLog, etc)
+- [**📃 Extensive logging**](docs/StepByStep.md): comprehensive, structured, detailed and customizable logging via the standard `ILogger<T>` interface (you can use Serilog, NLog, etc)

 <details>
 	<summary>Something more 😏 ?</summary>